variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 1109 7th Street

-The Dragon’s Cache will be hosting this first show for Harms Creations, Ltd. Landscape photography featuring beautiful imagery.
-This is a young couple that work together to produce these wonderful images.
-They have pieces in several coffee shops and other locations.
+The Dragon’s Cache will be hosting a First Friday reception to start off their November show featuring Alan Bruce Adler, an award winning artist.&nbsp; His oil paintings have been in many shows here in Greeley, he is a member of the Greeley Art Association and is a consistent supporter of not only their gallery but the art community in general.
+He will once again bring his works for a full show this November.
+Bob Schneller will also be returning this month to serenade us with his guitar, and they always have a good spread to snack on as you listen to the music and peruse the art.

 ### The Eden Gallery @ Virtually Yours